bou-samra/Fun-Columns-SDL/README.md

 * Next piece preview (in progress)
 * Random block selection / initial Y position (in progress)
 * Game loop timing
-* Intro page / music
+* Intro page / Music
 * Game play music / Sound FX
 * There may be more that I have missed above